Dog Gone by Chris Green

 ‘OK.
 The Beach Boys, Breaking Bad, big boobs, barbecues, BB King …….’

-‘There are a lot of self help sites on the internet,’ I had said.
+‘There are a lot of self-help sites on the internet,’ I remember saying.

-He said he could not connect to the Internet since he had installed CheapNet.
+He said he could not connect to the Internet since he had gone with CheapNet.
 I remember feeling a little guilty that I had recommended CheapNet.
-Since I suggested it however, we have had nothing but problems with Cheapnet.
+After I suggested it, however, we had nothing but problems with CheapNet.
 I finally cancelled our contract with them just two days ago, having become exasperated by the slowness of the connection and the language barrier when dealing with their helpline in Turkmenistan.
 Now we are with FreeSurf, which of course is not free but it does seem quite speedy.

-At the time, I did not take Geoff’s suicide threat too seriously, but perhaps I should have.
-His phone is ringing.
+At the time, I did not take Geoff’s suicide threat too seriously.
+But perhaps I should have.
 He is not picking up.
 Am I too late?

 ‘I think I ought to go round to see if things are …… all right,’ I say to Stacey, who has finished her brown ale and is now opening a bottle of advocaat.
 I have to admit that I have no idea what I will do if things are not all right.

-I get the Proton out of the garage, tie the front bumper back on and set off, wondering if I am over the limit.
+I get the Fiesta out of the garage, tie the front bumper back on and set off, wondering if I am over the limit.
 True, Stacey drank the lion’s share of the Belgian cider earlier, but there is always that risk.
-Geoff’s place is about fifteen miles away, so just in case any police might think a brown P Reg Proton with no front number plate, a dent in the side and the bumper hanging off looks suspicious, I decide to go the back way.
+Geoff’s place is about fifteen miles away, so just in case any police might think a brown Fiesta with no front number plate, a dent in the side and the bumper hanging off looks suspicious, I decide to go the back way.

-The Proton coughs and splutters as it makes its way up Prospect Hill.
-At the summit, perhaps summit is an extravagant description for a rise of a hundred feet, a Bradley Wiggins lookalike in rain drenched day-glo lycra eases past me.
-The Proton coughs and splutters as it makes its way down Prospect Hill.
+The Fiesta coughs and splutters as it makes its way up Prospect Hill.
+At the summit, perhaps summit is an extravagant description for a rise of a hundred feet, a cyclist in rain-drenched Day Glo Lycra eases past me.
+The Fiesta coughs and splutters as it makes its way down Prospect Hill.
 Its days are numbered.
-I have seen a lovely little Daewoo for sale, but what with the extra hours I have been working at the balloon repair workshop and Zoot’s problems with his Maths teacher, I have not had chance to look at it.
+I have seen a lovely little Daewoo for sale, but what with the extra hours at the balloon repair workshop and Zoot’s problems with his Maths teacher, I have not had chance to look at it.
 I resolve to make time over the weekend.

-20% OFF SNAKES, announces a sign outside Ashoka’s, the new store on the roundabout.
+Ashoka’s, the new store on the roundabout has a board saying 20% OFF SNAKES.
 I make a mental to note to check if we need one.
-Perhaps it hadn’t said snakes, but you never know.
-I have heard that Ashoka’s sells just about everything.
+Perhaps it didn’t say snakes, but you never know.
+Ashoka’s seems to sell just about everything.
 Someone at work bought an Alan Titchmarsh garden gnome there.
-They have a whole range apparently, Monty Don, Diarmud Gavin, even Percy Thrower.
+They have a whole range apparently, Monty Don, Diarmuid Gavin, even Percy Thrower.
 BUY ONE GET ONE FREE, says another sign, although I cannot make out what this is for.
 Inflatable Buddhas, perhaps.

-I have to wait at the temporary traffic lights in Badgeworthy Lane where they are rebuilding the railway bridge.
+I have to wait at the temporary traffic lights in Long Lane where they are rebuilding the railway bridge.
 The lights have been there for months, if not years.
 How hard is it to strengthen a bridge?
 I try to get something on the radio to distract me.
-There is a choice between George Osborne’s Desert Island Discs, a dour orchestral piece by Brahms, or a discussion on downsizing.
+There is a choice between teeny pop, Wayne Rooney’s Desert Island Discs, Brahms, or a discussion on downsizing.
 I switch it off.
 We were forced to downsize a year ago when Stacey’s eldest, Irie, moved in with Mojo.
 Irie’s money from her job at Morrisons had helped keep us afloat.
 It does not seem likely that Zoot will ever pass his GCSEs let alone be in a position to leave home.
 But perhaps I am being a little unfair.
 He is only seventeen.

 In the four years I have been with Stacey, I have only seen Geoff two or three times.
-There is a tendency to neglect old friendships when you are in a relationship.
+When you are in a relationship, there is a tendency to neglect old friendships.
 Geoff and I speak on the phone occasionally and agree to go to the dogs or go fishing but something always comes up.
-In fact, it is probably ten years since we went to the dogs, and nearly as long since we went fishing.
+It is probably ten years since we went to the dogs, and nearly as long since we went fishing.
 What a strange contrivance time is.
 It does not seem to follow a linear course, certainly not when viewed retrospectively.
 The memory constantly plays tricks.
-On the one hand Geoff’s cry for help phonecall, if that is what it was, seems like it had happened months ago.
+On the one hand, Geoff’s cry for help phonecall, if that is what it was, seems like it had happened months ago.
 Could it have really been only two or three weeks?
-On the other hand it seems only last year that Geoff and I went boating in France to celebrate his forty fifth birthday, and my divorce from Denni.
-But now Geoff is fifty one or perhaps it is fifty two, as he is two years older than me.
+On the other hand, it seems only last year that Geoff and I went boating in France to celebrate his forty-fifth birthday, and my divorce from Donna.
+But now Geoff is fifty-one or perhaps it is fifty-two, as he is two years older than me.
 The folding of time, the inability to identify the correct order of events relative to one another is something that becomes more worrying with age.
 Temporal confusion will presumably happen more and more with each passing year.
 I will have to accept it, along with receding gums and decreasing libido.
 I am dreading being fifty.
 This is only a few months away.
 Fifty is a watershed.
 Did hitting fifty mark the beginning of Geoff’s decline, I wonder?

 Before Gnarls was put down, Stacey would buy a bottle of Lambrusco with the shopping and this would last her a week.
 Gnarls was a sweet dog.
 He was a cocker spaniel retriever cross.
 He was just seven years old.
 An inoperable tumour.
 His passing has affected Stacey badly.
 She has all his doggy toys lined up on the mantelpiece and she keeps getting his basket out from under the stairs.
 Last week I got home to find her cuddling his blanket.

 I arrive at Geoff’s, having passed nowhere that sells comestibles.
-The Proton retches and rattles as I bring it to a stop outside the house.
+The Fiesta retches and rattles as I bring it to a stop outside the house.
 I notice immediately with a degree of alarm that there is an estate agents board in the front garden.
-‘SOLD,’ it says by Wilson and Love.
+SOLD by Jackson and Pollock.
 Has it been more than three weeks since Geoff’s phonecall?
 Why didn’t I phone back sooner?
 Maybe there would have been something I could have done.
-My heart racing, I get out of the Proton and look around.
+My heart racing.
+I get out of the Fiesta and look around.
 There is no car on the drive.
 Is Geoff at this very moment ramming it into the side of the truck?
+Or has he already done so?
 The yard is tidier than I remember it.
 There are no dismantled motorcycles.
 And where are the geese?
-Maybe I have got the date wrong and it was May 16th or something and things have moved on.
+Maybe I got the date wrong and it was May 16th or something and things have moved on.
 I fear the worst.
 I feel sick in my stomach.
 There is an eerie silence.
-No hint of the neighbours’ drum and bass music.

-At this moment a blue Seat with tinted windows approaches and pulls in.
-Out step Geoff and Abi looking fit and tanned.
+At this moment, a blue Seat with tinted windows approaches and pulls in.
+Geoff and Abi step out, looking fit and tanned.